ilri/odktools/README.md

 # ODK Tools
 ODK Tools is a toolbox for processing [ODK](https://opendatakit.org/) survey data into MySQL databases.
-The toolbox can either be combined with [FormShare](https://github.com/qlands/FormShare) as it conveniently stores submissions in JSON format but also can process ODK raw submissions in XML format.
+The toolbox can be combined with [FormShare](https://github.com/qlands/FormShare) as it conveniently stores submissions in JSON format but also can process ODK raw submissions in XML format.

-ODK Tools comprises of three command line tools performing different tasks and six utility programs.
+ODK Tools comprises of four command line tools performing different tasks and eight utility programs.
 The toolbox is cross-platform and can be built in Windows, Linux, and Mac.

 ## The toolbox